Happy Gilmore 2: Plot

 Having been in psychiatric care since losing to Happy at the 1996 Tour Championship, Shooter McGavin is granted a release by Frank.
 He explains to Shooter that all players on Maxi Golf, including Billy, have their iliolumbar ligament severed, increasing their driving distance, and asks him to join as their captain.
-Disgusted with this and how Frank's "extreme" version of golf highly strays from the traditional game, Shooter escapes.
+Disgusted with this and how Frank's "extreme" version of golf highly strays from the traditional game, Shooter turns him down and escapes.
 Having heard about Virginia's death, Shooter visits her grave and briefly fights Happy there before they call a truce.
-Happy later meets Slim Peterson, whose father Chubbs Peterson had mentored Happy in 1996, and Slim joins Shooter in coaching Happy, Rory McIlroy, Bryson DeChambeau, Brooks Koepka and Scottie Scheffler to face Maxi Golf.
+Happy later meets Slim Peterson, whose father Chubbs Peterson had mentored Happy in 1996, and Slim joins Shooter in coaching Happy, Rory McIlroy, Bryson DeChambeau, Brooks Koepka, and Scottie Scheffler to face Maxi Golf.

 During the match, Scottie gets disqualified in the first round for punching his opponent.
-Although the course is heavily designed to advantage Maxi Golf, as all their golfers are long drivers, the traditional golfers manage to make it 2-2, with the help of Shooter, who replaces Brooks after he gets injured.
+Although the course is heavily designed to advantage Maxi Golf, as all their golfers are long drivers, the traditional golfers manage to make it 2–2, with the help of Shooter, who replaces Brooks after he gets injured.
 Happy and Billy then face off in a tie-breaker.
 Happy has a chance to putt for victory, but Frank alters the green to make it impossible to putt.
-He then makes a deal with Happy: if Happy misses the putt, Happy must join Maxi Golf.
-Otherwise, Frank must discontinue Maxi Golf, buy Happy's house back, pay for Vienna's ballet school, give Happy his new electric car, and open a new Italian restaurant for Oscar.
+He then makes a deal with Happy: if Happy misses the putt, he must join Maxi Golf.
+Otherwise, Frank must discontinue Maxi Golf, buy Happy's house back, pay for Vienna's ballet school, give Happy his new Rolls-Royce Spectre, and open a new Italian restaurant for Oscar.
 With help from the lattermost, Happy sinks the putt and wins.

-When Happy celebrates his three-month sobriety, Hal is exposed as a con artist and gets arrested.
+When Happy celebrates his three-month sobriety, Hal is exposed as a con artist and gets arrested by the FBI.
 Maxi Energy Drink is discontinued after being revealed to cause significant oral health issues, leaving Frank in ruin and in hiding.
-Happy later accompanies his kids at an airport as they fly off to Paris, promising to join them after completing the British Open, but is forced to walk when he forgot to charge the electric car.
+Happy later accompanies his family at an airport as they fly off to Paris, promising to join them after completing the British Open, but is forced to walk, having forgotten to charge the electric Rolls-Royce, as he waves to visions of various people from his past.